TheDataCubator/sql_data_warehouse_project/README.md

 ## About Me

-Hi there!
-I'm **Mustafa**, an insurance operations professional passionate about expanding my skills into data analytics and transforming data into meaningful insights.
+Thanks for visiting!
+I'm **Mustafa**, an insurance operations professional on a mission to master data analytics and turn raw data into real insights.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/mustafa-muntak)